raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 `concat` is very much like `concatenate` from above, but it operates on a generator of generators.
 As we saw with `concatenate`, this is only going to work if the generators it is "concat-ing" are finite in length.
 We can have an infinite number of finite generators, but we can't try to `concat` any infinite generators with each other.

 Now we can use recursion to make an infinite generator of generators.
 The first generator returns all of the ways to make a tree with a single node.
 The next generator will return all of the ways to add one to `[]`, so it will return `[[]]`, which is all of the trees with two nodes.
-The next generator returns all of teh ways to add a single node to that, so we get `[[], []]` and `[[[]]]`, all of the trees with two node.
+The next generator returns all of the ways to add a single node to that, so we get `[[], []]` and `[[[]]]`, all of the trees with two node.

 Every successive generator returns all of the trees with one additional node.
 So in essence, we have put the positive numbers into a one-to-one correspondance with the ways to enumerate trees with that number of nodes.
-When we `concat` all those together, we get the an enumeratipon of all finite trees, in such an order that the number of nodes never descreases:
+When we `concat` all those together, we get the an enumeration of all finite trees, in such an order that the number of nodes never decreases:

 ```javascript
 function just (...elements) {